Cash Handling Policy Statement

 The University of Iowa balances a responsibility to maintain various levels of confidentiality for information about human research subjects with the record keeping requirements of the State of Iowa, grantor agencies and the Internal Revenue Service.

 Payments to subjects in research studies will be recorded as a form of compensation.
-Payments include, but are not limited to: checks, cash, gift cards, or any other items of value.
+Payments include, but are not limited to: checks, cash, gift cards (including electronic gift cards), or any other items of value.

-See the Research Subject Compensation Policy & Procedures for requirements regarding confidentiality and record keeping requirements of the State of Iowa, grantor agencies and the Internal Revenue Service.
+See Grant Accounting Research Subject Compensation Policy & Procedures for requirements regarding confidentiality and record keeping requirements of the State of Iowa, grantor agencies and the Internal Revenue Service.

-Every research project submitted to IRB involving compensation to research subjects must have a completed procedure through workflow.
+Every research project submitted to IRB involving compensation to research subjects must have a completed procedure through workflow or an email from email@example.com for limited exceptions listed below.

 Required Responsibilities by Role